Happy pizza

-Happy pizza is a style of pizza in Cambodia which includes cannabis-infused ingredients and has enough THC for psychoactive effects.
+Happy pizza is a style of pizza made in Cambodia which includes cannabis-infused ingredients and has enough THC for psychoactive effects.

 Crazy happy pizza is a pizza offered by The Pizza Company in Thailand, ingredients inspired by tom yum gai soup some of which are cannabis-infused.
 It does not have significant amounts of THC, but may have other cannabinoids.
 It is served with a deep-fried cannabis leaf on top.
 The name is a reference to the Cambodian happy pizza.